mvneerven/xo/md/exo/controls/controls-advanced.md

-# Deeper into ExoForm controls
+# Deeper into XO form controls

-An ExoForm control is a wrapper around DOM objects.
+An XO form control is a wrapper around DOM objects.
 Each control eventually renders a containing UI element, mostly using a standard template.

 ## Standard Control Template